auth0/docs/articles/connections/social/oauth2.md

 ---
 # Connect Apps to Generic OAuth2 Authorization Servers

-The most common [identity providers](/identityproviders) are available on Auth0's Dashboard.
-However, you can add any other OAuth2 provider using the **Custom Social Connections** [extension](${manage_url}/#/extensions).
-For details on how to install and configure the extension, refer to [Auth0 Extension: Custom Social Connections](/extensions/custom-social-extensions).
+The most common [identity providers](/identityproviders) are available on Auth0's Dashboard and in the [Auth0 Marketplace](https://marketplace.auth0.com/features/social-connections).
+However, you can add any other OAuth2 provider using a **Custom Social Connection**.

+To create a new Custom Social Connection, either [click this link](https://manage.auth0.com/select-tenant?path=/connections/social/create/custom) and select your tenant or go to **Connections > Social** in the Auth0 Dashboard, scroll to the bottom, and click **Create Custom**.

 ## Fetch user profile script